 If you would like to learn how to build your own top bar hive, join John Lair of Paradise Nectar Apiaries for a full demonstration on hive building.
 He will offer step by step instructions so you may build your own hive to take home!

 John will pre-cut, sand and drill all boards and prepare other materials and hardware for easy assembly using a screwdriver.
-If you like the workshop with a hive, materials may be pre-ordered for $189.72.
+If you’d like to leave the workshop with a hive, materials may be pre-ordered for $189.72.
+All requests for pre-ordered materials must be made by Saturday, July 8th.

-To pre-order, please pre-register with Kalani for the workshop first.
-Next make payment through PayPal of $189.72 to firstname.lastname@example.org.
-All material orders will be confirmed and prepared for assembly on July 15th.
+To pre-order materials, please register with Kalani for the workshop first.
+Next make payment through PayPal of $189.72 to [email protected] All material orders will be confirmed and prepared for assembly on July 15th.

 John Lair has been a bee guardian at Paradise Nectar Apiaries since August 2015.
 John started learning about beekeeping with Jen Rasmussen, owner of Paradise Nectar Apiaries.
 During the apprenticeship John learned how to care for bees without the use of chemicals or treatments as well as how to build top bar hives and manage them.